dadhi/FastExpressionCompiler/README.md

 ## How it works

-The idea is to provide fast compilation for supported expression types, and fallback to system `Expression.Compile()` for not supported types:
+The idea is to provide the fast compilation for the supported expression types, and fallback to the system `Expression.Compile()` for the not supported types:

-**V3 still does not support yet:**
+**V3 does not support yet:**

 - `Quote`
 - `Dynamic`